airbytehq/airbyte/docs/connector-development/connector-builder-ui/tutorial.md

 * Set API Key, base currency and start date for the sync - to avoid a large number of requests, set the start date to one week in the past
 * Click "Set up source" and wait for the connection check to validate the provided configuration is valid
 * Set up a destination - to keep things simple let's choose the "E2E Testing" destination type
-* Click "Set up destination"
+* Click "Set up destination", keeping the default configurations
 * Wait for Airbyte to check the record schema, then click "Set up connection" - this will create the connection and kick off the first sync
 * After a short while, the sync should complete successfully

 Congratulations!
 You just completed the following steps:
-* Configure a connector to extract currency exchange data from a HTTP-based API:
+* Configured a production-ready connector to extract currency exchange data from an HTTP-based API:
   * Configurable API key, start date and base currency
   * Incremental sync to keep the number of requests small
   * Schema declaration to enable normalization in the destination
-* Test whether the connector works correctly in the UI
+* Tested whether the connector works correctly in the UI
-* Make the working connector available to configure sources in the workspace
+* Made the working connector available to configure sources in the workspace
-* Set up a connection using the published connector to sync data from the exchange rates API
+* Set up a connection using the published connector and synced data from the Exchange Rates API

 ## Next steps